2007 American Le Mans Series: Schedule

 Following the ten race schedule of 2006, a twelve race schedule was announced for 2007.
 While the Portland International Raceway was not part of the new schedule, three new temporary street circuits were added.
-The Streets of St. Petersburg and the Long Beach Street Circuit were added after the 12 Hours of Sebring, while the new Belle Isle circuit was added before Petit Le Mans.
+The St. Petersburg Street Circuit and the Long Beach Street Circuit were added after the 12 Hours of Sebring, while the new Belle Isle circuit was added before Petit Le Mans.